nayuki/MamIRC/doc/setup.markdown

 0. If the launch was successful, the `java` process will run forever, and it can be seen in the process list produced by `ps x`.
 Otherwise the process dies immediately due to a configuration file syntax error, file I/O exception, socket port in use, Java class loading failure, SQLite native library loading failure, etc. (check using `ps x`).
 To debug an unsuccessful launch, you'd need to type out the `java` command found in run-connector.sh, minus the initial `nohup` and trailing `&`.

-0. Open "user-config-sample.json" in a text editor, and delete all the sample network profiles, so that the line reads `"network-profiles": {},` (with trailing comma).
-Although you are free to edit this file directly to specify your IRC network profiles, it's much easier to use the web UI for configuration.
-Finally, it's recommended to rename the file to remove the "-sample" in the name.
+0. Open "user-config-blank.json" in a text editor.
+You can this file as-is without editing, and it's recommended to rename the file to remove the "-blank" suffix.
+Although you can manually type out your IRC network profiles into this configuration file (see "user-config-sample.json" for syntax), it's much easier to use the web UI instead.

 0. Now launch the MamIRC Processor program, with both configuration file names as arguments in order, like this: `sh run-processor.sh backend-config.json user-config.json`